SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Creating_And_Publishing.md

 ---
 uid: Tutorial_Apps_Creating_And_Publishing
 ---
-# Create and publish an app
+# Creating and publishing an app

-This tutorial lesson demonstrates how you can create and publish your first app.
+This tutorial shows how you can create and publish your first app.

 ## Overview